njpanderson/myo-webpage/README.md

-**Note: Do not use this module, it is currently pre-alpha and the README contents are a constant work in progress**

-**WARNING: This project is currenty UNLICENSED and is pending an appropriate open source license.
-For now, please do not make copies or distribute this project, or use it in any public-facing projects.**

 # tag
-tag is a Single Page App created to guide users through the basics of creating web pages using a simple visual interface.
+tag is a Single Page App intended to guide users through the basics of creating web pages using a simple visual interface.

 ## Installing